lpatti10/javascript_101/readme.md

 // 2.
 Show me how find the item with a "GBP" curreny code and print its name and price.
 Please console.log the one you find.
 // The output should be "1970s Schlitz Malt Liquor Glass Beer Pitcher costs £18"
+//...to console.log out the pound currency symbol, you need to use the unicode version of it which is \u00A3

 // 3.
 Show me how to find which items are made of wood.
 Please console.log the ones you find.
 // The output should be: